kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Cost of Error

-Wrong decisions cost money.
+Wrong decisions cost money
-Delayed decisions cost opportunity.
+Delayed decisions cost opportunity
 Errors compound over time

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.